fish-shell/fish-shell/doc_src/language.rst

 Unlike other shells, this does *not* inhibit any lookup (aliases or similar).
 Calling a command after setting a variable override will result in the exact same command being run.

 This syntax is supported since fish 3.1.

-.. _variables-universal:

-More on universal variables
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Universal variables are variables that are shared between all the user's fish sessions on the computer.
-Fish stores many of its configuration options as universal variables.
-This means that in order to change fish settings, all you have to do is change the variable value once, and it will be automatically updated for all sessions, and preserved across computer reboots and login/logout.

-To see universal variables in action, start two fish sessions side by side, and issue the following command in one of them ``set fish_color_cwd blue``.
-Since ``fish_color_cwd`` is a universal variable, the color of the current working directory listing in the prompt will instantly change to blue on both terminals.

-:ref:`Universal variables <variables-universal>` are stored in the file ``.config/fish/fish_variables``.
-Do not edit this file directly, as your edits may be overwritten.
-Edit the variables through fish scripts or by using fish interactively instead.

-Do not append to universal variables in :ref:`config.fish <configuration>`, because these variables will then get longer with each new shell instance.
-Instead, simply set them once at the command line.

 .. _variables-functions: